Intro to the 4 Free and Safe in Cyberspace Challenges

 The combination of market forces driving the increasing complexity of IT systems and life-cycles - far beyond any meaningful verifiability - and the huge investments being made by states to ensure at all costs access to all IT systems for cyber-investigations, have caused all or nearly all IT systems to become remotely and scalably exploitable by many nations and other actors.
 All the while, a lucky few have access to technologies that are impregnable, or nearly so, resulting in a huge asymmetry of informational power, and therefore of societal and economic power.

-While “security through obscurity” and related private and cozy certification processes have been finally proven inadequate, some critical components of every IT system are still not available in the market that are publicly verifiable, let alone verified extremely enough.
+While "security through obscurity" and related private and cozy certification processes have been finally proven inadequate, some critical components of every IT system are still not available in the market that is publicly verifiable, let alone verified extremely enough.
 A general-purpose CPU does not even exist in the EU, and arguably in the US, that is publicly verifiable in both HW and SW.

-“Trust cannot be added to integrated circuits after fabrication“, wrote the US Defence Science Board already in 2005.
-Nonetheless, even the US Department of Defense is forced to renounce to sufficiently comprehensive fabrication process oversight when they procure their typically low amounts of medium- and high-performance chips, since they are available today only in foreign megafabs.
-This would not be the case, if in the near future ultra-high assurance fabrication oversight processes were required by mass-market civilian chips in diverse sub-domains in the tens of millions of units, or more.
+"Trust cannot be added to integrated circuits after fabrication", wrote the US Defence Science Board already in 2005.
+Nonetheless, even the US Department of Defense is forced to renounce to sufficiently comprehensive fabrication process oversight when they procure their typically low amounts of medium- and high-performance chips since they are available today only in foreign megafabs.
+This would not be the case if in the near future ultra-high assurance fabrication oversight processes were required by mass-market civilian chips in diverse sub-domains in the tens of millions of units, or more.
 But then, for that to become a possibility, prevention of the malevolent use of such chips will need to be ensured.

 Since Snowden, all mainstream commercial ICT providers - like Apple, Samsung, Google, IBM - are under increasing market pressures to provide levels of assurance that are simply impossible for chips with modern performance and richness of features.
 A possible future wide-market availability of ICT with constitutionally-meaningful levels of assurance - that necessarily minimally-featured and low-performance, but highly user-friendly - could let off of such pressure to deliver the impossible, and create huge new market opportunities for them and others to satisfy a huge unmet demand.

-We may not even have a chance of achieving levels of safety and security assurance that are sufficient for their sustainable wide-market deployment of advanced and critical AI systems, such as autonomous moveable vehicles, unless their most low-level critical components and chips are subject to radically unprecedented levels of assurance.
+We may not even have a chance of achieving levels of safety and security assurance that are sufficient for their sustainable wide-market deployment of advanced and critical AI systems, such as autonomous moveable vehicles unless their most low-level critical components and chips are subject to radically unprecedented levels of assurance.

 Can new voluntary international standards and certifications – within the EU Charter and most constitutional frameworks – provide ordinary citizens access to affordable and user-friendly end-2-end IT with constitutionally-meaningful* levels of trustworthiness, data security and privacy, as a supplement to their every-day computing services?